Visual journaling supplies are highly personal.

 Trust Me You Can Draw by Jesse Arnold

 This is by far one of our favorite books for increasing your visual vocabulary.
-If the person on your gift list is a compulsive doodler but thinks they “can’t draw” this book is perfect.
+If you are a compulsive doodler but think you “can’t draw” this book is perfect.
+(Note, the style is on the “cute” side.
+If that isn’t your jam check out “100 Daily Drawings by Holger Nils Pohl.)”

 Get Trust Me You Can Draw on Amazon.